OccupyWallStreet/nycga4/wp-content/plugins/multisite-toolbar-additions/readme.txt

 == Installation ==

+= Installation Steps =
+1. Installing alternatives:
+ * *via Admin Dashboard:* Go to 'Plugins > Add New', search for "Multisite Toolbar Additions", click "install"
-1. Upload the entire `multisite-toolbar-additions` folder to the `/wp-content/plugins/` directory -- or just upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
+ * *OR via direct ZIP upload:* Upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
+ * *OR via FTP upload:* Upload `multisite-toolbar-additions` folder to the `/wp-content/plugins/` directory
 2. In your Network Dashboard network activate the plugin through the (Network) 'Plugins' menu -- or in a sub site dashboard: per-site activate this plugin through the (Site) 'Plugins' menu
 3. Look at your toolbar / admin bar within the "My Sites" menu and enjoy using the new links there :)
 4. If you want you could add a special custom Nav Menu via "Design > Menus" (best if using the main site of your Network for that) and assign it to the new "Multisite Toolbar Menu" menu location (only visible & accessable for Super Admins!). [(See FAQ here for more instructions)](http://wordpress.org/plugins/multisite-toolbar-additions/faq/)
-4. Go and manage your Multisite Network :)
+5. Go and manage your Multisite Network :)

 **Please note, this plugin requires WordPress 3.3 or higher in order to work!**